JuliaEarth/GeoStats.jl/README.md

 Contributions are very welcome, as are feature requests and suggestions.
-Please [open an issue](https://github.com/juliohm/GeoStats.jl/issues) if you encounter any problems.
+Please [open an issue](https://github.com/juliohm/GeoStats.jl/issues) if you encounter any problems or if you have questions.
 GeoStats.jl was developed as part of academic research.
 If you would like to help support the project, please star the repository and share it with your colleagues.

 [travis-img]: https://travis-ci.org/juliohm/GeoStats.jl.svg?branch=master
 [travis-url]: https://travis-ci.org/juliohm/GeoStats.jl